All Episodes

 For the last nine months, Owen Voorhees climbed a mountain of doubt, overcame unfamiliar programming languages, and poured over college-level computer science textbooks, all to develop his very own iPhone application.

-It takes the old-fashioned flashcard math minute drill uh idea and adds a new media twist.
+The premise of Math Time is simple: it takes the old-fashioned flashcard math-minute drill idea and adds a new media twist.

 Participants can practice addition, subtraction, multiplication, and division on the phone by quickly solving problems with two taps of the phone, one to show the problem, one to display the answer.

-Eleven-year-old Owen Voorhees from Hinsdale, Illinois, said, I thought it'd be cool.
+11-year-old Owen Voorhees from Hinsdale, Illinois said, I thought it'd be cool.

 After he established the basic premise of the game, Owen's nine-year-old brother, nine-year-old brother Finn, designed the mathematical symbols in Photoshop.